Deputy who slammed middle school student to floor is charged with assault

 The boy's grandfather, a pastor, on Monday said, "What happened to my grandson was very bad."

-Pastor John Miles said at a news conference Tuesday that was separate from the prosecutor's that the family was disappointed in the misdemeanor charges, but he thanked officials.
+Pastor John Miles said at a news conference Tuesday that the family was disappointed in the misdemeanor charges, but he thanked officials.

 Miles said previously that his grandson called his mother after the incident, and that an assistant principal at the school took him home.
 The boy's mother has said he has a bump on his head from the incident but was not hospitalized.